Car Insurance Requirements in Maryland

 While Maryland is a tort state and doesn’t have a no-fault law, all insurers in Maryland must offer their policyholders at least $2,500 of PIP on their insurance policies.
 PIP is most common in no-fault states, as it’s a coverage type that covers the policyholder’s expenses, as opposed to the expenses accrued by the other party in an accident.

-Drivers in Maryland aren’t required to have PIP, but insurers are required to offer it.
+Maryland car insurance requirements don’t mandate PIP, but insurers are required to offer it.
 Drivers can waive PIP, and they may choose to if they have health insurance that would cover the medical expenses PIP would cover, but it’s a good idea to carry PIP on your auto insurance regardless.
 PIP is a great added protection against uninsured or underinsured drivers who may not have adequate liability coverage to cover your medical expenses should they injure you in an accident they cause.

 Auto Insurance Quotes in Maryland